elastic/apm-integration-testing/README.md

 ### Network issues diagnose

-It is possible to diagnos network issues related with lost documents between APM Agent, APM server, or Elasticsearch.
+It is possible to diagnose network issues related with lost documents between APM Agent, APM server, or Elasticsearch.

 In order to do so, you have to add the `--with-packetbeat` argument